 If you decide to take part, you can still withdraw at any time without giving a reason.
 Information collected up to that point will still be used.
+If you have informed the trial team of certain moderate or major side effects from taking a trial medicine not licenced in the UK, the trial team would like to contact you and/or your GP until you feel better.

-If you wish to withdraw from the trial, please contact the trial team using the contact details on page 12.
+If you wish to withdraw from the trial, please contact the trial team using the contact details at the end of this document.
 The decision to withdraw will not affect the standard of care you receive from the NHS in any way, now or in the future.